 What is that hot pink plant I see around the site?

 It’s fireweed and it grows naturally all over the place during the summer in Alaska.
 It’s nature’s own barometer to judge the seasons: “When fireweed turns to cotton, summer is long forgotten.”
 Fireweed is also a natural ingredient used to flavor foods like ice cream, honey, syrup and jams.
 Plus, that color of pink just rocks!

 Do you work?

 You mean beyond raising 5 kids and writing a food/outdoor lifestyle blog?
-Yes, I’m a registered dietitian, currently working part time in Anchorage to get cheap health insurance and stimulate my math obsessed mind.
+Yes, I’m a registered dietitian, currently working in the NICU at PAMC in Anchorage to get cheap health insurance and stimulate my math obsessed mind.
 I have a bachelor’s degree in dietetics, a minor in bio-chemistry, and an associate’s degree in home economics.
 (Ah, that’s why there are recipes on the site.)

 Can I advertise on the website?

 I don’t do “ads” per say, but we could definitely chat about some ways to work together.
 I’m always open to discussing new opportunities!
 So, if you think your brand is in line with mine and have an idea, get in touch.

 I am a novice photographer among some big shooters in the food blog world and here in Alaska, but I’m happy to share info, plus, it didn’t cost me an arm and a leg.
 I use a Sony a6000 mirrorless camera.
 I chose it over a DSLR mainly because of the light weight, picture quality, and ease of use.
 I love it!

 How do I become a Baking Wild legend?